Decreasing-term life insurance can help you to ensure there are no mortgage repayment worries left behind for your family if you die.

 Decreasing term life insurance with critical illness cover

-Like all other life insurance policies, it is possible to add critical illness cover to your decreasing-term life insurance plan.
+Like with other life insurance policies, it is often possible to add critical illness cover to your decreasing-term life insurance plan.

-It’s important to note that your premiums will rise due to the extra level of insurance.
-If you’ve taken a decreasing-term insurance policy due to the low cost involved it may not be beneficial to get critical illness insurance added on.
+It’s important to note that your premiums will rise due to the extra level of insurance, so you will want to take this into account before adding critical illness insurance to your policy.

 Who is decreasing term life insurance for?